5 Positive Discipline Tips to Help Kids Thrive

 Time-outs work best when the time period isn’t too long.
 A good guide is one minute per year of the child’s age, but no longer than 10 minutes.
 Give one warning before calmly giving the time out.
 When it’s over, offer praise for calming down and talk about the unwanted behavior.

-The behavior: A school-aged kid breaks rules about devices
+The behavior: A school-aged child breaks rules about devices

 The approach: Logical outcomes